Owlinated/lt2316-h18-a2/README.md

 I chose to do Option A.

+## How to run

+I tried to keep track of dependencies with pipenv, but that did not really work on the server.
+Instead I would like you to use the requirements.txt to install those requirements.
+Please use `python3.6`.

+- `pip3 install -r requirements.txt`
+- `python3.6 train.py -P A /scratch/gusstefl/model.h5 bear toothbrush scissors`
+- `python3.6 test.py -P A /scratch/gusstefl/pre_project/vanilla/model.h5 bear toothbrush scissors`

 ## Part 1 Option A  - Convolutional image autoencoder

 This is the model I would like to present: